capactio/capact/docs/investigation/local-hub-psql/README.md

 This document aggregates raw notes from a short investigation as a part of the [#626](https://github.com/capactio/capact/issues/626) issue.

+## Goal

+The goal of this investigation is to find an efficient way to implement Local Hub backed with PostgreSQL.
+We believe that PostgreSQL could be a good replacement to Neo4j, to resolve problems with high resource consumption and licensing.
+Ideally, we want to implement Local Hub in Go, but we will also consider Node.js if there are convenient libraries and framework that highly increase development pace.

+The investigation influences how we will implement the initial version of the [Delegated Storage](../../proposal/20211207-delegated-storage.md) concept.

 ## Graph solutions for PostgreSQL

 In PostgreSQL it may be time-consuming to create graph relation for TypeInstances by our own.
 See: